Chart Color Schemes

 Beenleigh has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of a region is significantly influenced by modifications to its local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 23 such projects that could potentially impact this area.
-Notable projects include Osprey Waters Retirement Village, Beenleigh Marketplace Enhancement, Holmview Shopping Centre Expansion, and Beenleigh Community Hub.
-The following list details those expected to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 23 projects that could impact this region.
+Notable ones include Osprey Waters Retirement Village, Beenleigh Marketplace Enhancement, Holmview Shopping Centre Expansion, and Beenleigh Community Hub.
+The following details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.